chrispy2day/ChrispyCodeNinja/src/blog/Ordering NUnit Tests.md

 ---
 slug: ordering-unit-tests
 title: Ordering NUnit Tests
 description: In this post, Chris shows you how you can run tests in a specified order using NUnit.
 While this should not be used for regular unit testing, it is an invaluable technique for your end-to-end testing.
 createdAt: 2014-11-19
 author: Chris Plowman
 tags: Testing, NUnit
-image:
+image: /images/for-posts/numbering.jpg
+headerTextColor: white
+backgroundColor: rgba(0,0,0,.5)

 ---